Ian2731/UFO-Sighting-Javascript-Table/README.md

-Using Javascript and DOM manipulation
+Using Javascript and DOM manipulation create a table dynamically